aculich/haskell-emacs/README.md

   * Automatic dependency inserting
   * Interactive creation/management of Cabal file
 * Source code editing
-  * Jump to import list for quick editing
   * Haskell-aware code-folding
   * Type of symbol at point (non-local)
   * Documentation of symbol at point